5 Simple Steps to Better Sleep

 Sleep difficulties might not, at first glance, seem like a mental health problem, but poor sleep can have a significant impact on your mood, memory and mental agility.
 Sleep disturbances are also very common for people with mental health conditions - complaints such as insomnia or nightmares have even been incorporated in some anxiety disorder definitions, such as generalized anxiety disorder and posttraumatic stress disorder.
-Getting enough ‘good quality’ sleep is a vital element to your health – our body undertakes several key processes whilst we are asleep that helps our mental resilience – so not getting enough sleep can really exacerbate mental health conditions.
+Getting enough ‘good quality’ sleep is a vital element to your health – our body undertakes several key processes whilst we are asleep that help our mental resilience – so not getting enough sleep can really exacerbate mental health conditions.

 It might sound obvious, but for many busy adults, scheduling a routine bedtime can be a real challenge.
 It is all too easy to allow weeknights to get shorter and shorter and compensate at the weekends, but research shows that our brains prefer to have a regular sleep and wake cycle, which some researchers have called the ‘circadian pacemaker’.
 Try to set a routine that is realistic for your lifestyle and do your best to stick to it for a few weeks – you might find it makes all the difference.